Develop with Hardhat

 Loading environment variables

-The above configuration reads PRIVATE_KEY environment variable defined in .env file using dotenv.
+The above configuration reads PRIVATE_KEY environment variable defined in .env file using dotenvarrow-up-right.
 NEVER hard-code private keys in source code.

 To install dotenv, run: